wmmihaa/Introduction-to-Node.js/documentation/hol4.md

 # Introduction to Node.js
 # HOL4 – Unit testing
 ## Description
 We are now ready to test the API you created in lab 3.
 In fact, we could/should have created these tests BEFORE we developed the API.
-But as it wouldn’t have made much sense from a learning perspective we’ll make the tests after developed the API.
+But as it wouldn’t have made much sense from a learning perspective we’ll make the tests after developing the API (...at least we're testing it right?).

 You are now going to make four tests:

 **1. Get all products**